Welcome to Reudnitz

 The Regina Filmpalast offers cinema art of a different kind; immerse yourself in blockbusters or an astonishing variety of independent films, as well as their soft velvet armchairs.
 The halls are reminiscent of the atmospheric cinemas of the last century and have little in common with today's cinema giants.
 If (when) the popcorn makes you thirsty, let yourself be guided through the sacred halls of the Sternburg Brewery and get to the bottom of its history and brewing processes (as well as a few glasses).
 However, if it's laughter you're after, the Clown Museum presents numerous posters, puppets and newspaper articles, and promotes exciting projects such as "Less Smartphone - More Imagination".

 Green lungs in Leipzig's east

 The magical Lene-Voigt-Park is equally popular with non-Reudnitzers as locals.
-The eleven-hectare green expanse offers numerous sports and leisure facilities such as playgrounds, picnic areas, a football pitch, beach volleyball courts or table tennis tables.
+The seven-hectare green expanse offers numerous sports and leisure facilities such as playgrounds, picnic areas, a football pitch, beach volleyball courts or table tennis tables.
 In spring and summer people flock here to play, barbecue, and celebrate - often until well after midnight.
 Other, smaller parks in the area include Reudnitzer Park, Stephaniplatz, Alfred-Frank-Platz, and Cäcilienpark.
 You won't run out of green spaces in this part of Leipzig!